 A: An individual shareholder’s rights will generally depend on the terms of any shareholders agreement and the company’s articles of incorporation.

 Q: How can I enforce my rights as a shareholder?

-A: There are various options, including: Proposing a resolution at a general meeting which redresses the situation; asking the board of directors to take action in the company’s name against an individual director (because generally the shareholders cannot sue in the company’s name); suing the directors by means of a derivative action
+A: This is one of our most common San Diego shareholder dispute FAQs.
+There are various options, including: Proposing a resolution at a general meeting which redresses the situation; asking the board of directors to take action in the company’s name against an individual director (because generally the shareholders cannot sue in the company’s name); suing the directors by means of a derivative action

 Q: As a director, what should I do if I feel that the board is acting improperly?

 A: It is essential to take action if you feel that the board is acting improperly.
 The most appropriate course will depend on the circumstances.
 Please contact a corporate attorney to discuss your options.